turn-my-swag-on/PVS-restriction-research/README.md

 Expand-Archive -Path pvs-amplified-research.zip -DestinationPath C:\temp\unzip_test -Force
 ```

-This creates `pvs-amplified-research.zip` with the complete folder structure, ready to provide to FACEIT or other anti-cheat research teams.
+This creates `pvs-amplified-research.zip` with the complete folder structure, ready to be tested.